 Kicking off the list is a veteran showstopper: the Smoothieboard.
 First of all, it’s a 32-bit board — compared to something like the RAMPS or RAMBo, which are 8-bit boards.
 But the power gains don’t stop there because this 3D printer controller board boasts a 120-MHz processor, which is leaps ahead of the older ATMega chips that only clock 8 MHz.

 Another major thing this board did right was firmware.
-The problem with common firmware like Marlin or Repetier is that they aren’t meant to work on a 32-bit system.
-So on top of making the Smoothieboard, the company also had to write a brand new firmware for it.
+When the Smoothieboard was initially developed, Marlin and Repetier couldn’t run on 32-bit boards.
+So on top of making the hardware, the company also had to write a brand new firmware for it.
 Thus, Smoothieware was born.
 Since then, many 32-bit derivates of the Smoothieboard conveniently make use of Smoothieware, which is as capable as Marlin or Repetier but easier to configure.

 All controller boards are capable of microstepping, the firmware process that splits up the smallest movements of stepper motors into even finer movements.
 Naturally, the result is more accurate printing.